Insality/detiled_nodejs/README.md

 ## Issues and suggestions

 If you have any issues, questions or suggestions please [create an issue](https://github.com/Insality/defold-tiled-generator/issues) or contact me: [insality@gmail.com](mailto:insality@gmail.com)

+## ISSUES
+No exporter found for target file. - add .collection exported in tiled